pippim/pippim.github.io/index.md

 # Qaulified header 5    <a id="hdr5"></a>
 ```

-- If you would like to modify the buttons, `hdr-bar` and `hdr-btn` are kept in `assets/css/style.scss`.
+- If you would like to modify the button properties (position, color, size, hover, etc), `hdr-bar` and `hdr-btn` are defined in `assets/css/style.scss`.

 - Block quotes are defined in Stack Exchange like this:
 ```